kill0rz/DOGE-Click-Clickbot/README.md

 You could referal yourself with multiple accounts.

+# Current problems

+This bot does *not* pass Cloudflare IAUA-mode.
+Cloudflare does it's job.

 # Is this legal?

 Is does violate the terms of Telegram and DOGE click.
 Do not use!